to fight climate change, regenerate biodiversity and save our home planet.

-Key Proponents are an absolute requirement for any collaborative network to succeed.
+Key Proponents are an absolute critical requirement for any collaborative network to start, grow and succeed.
 This includes the Global Climate Solutions Network.

-Awareness and advocacy alone cannot solve the climate crisis.
-Political support and urgency are required, but are not sufficient to solve the problem.
-The planet needs technical solutions, applied locally, on global scale.
+Awareness, advocacy and activism alone cannot solve the climate crisis.
+Political support and urgency are required, but are also not sufficient.
+The planet urgently needs technical solutions, applied locally, on global scale.

 This is a call to Key Actors in the climate action community to take collaborative action in globally applying currently existing and emerging technical solutions that can save our planet.

-It may take only one or two key proponents to get the ball rolling.
+It may take only two or three influential key proponents to get the ball rolling.